 And how should we as parents best deal with this?

 I'm unsure whether resting on these days is the right thing to do.
-So in addition to the attack days, when everything is canceled for him because no acute medication is effective, he only has school and homework on these days.
-I'm also worried that lying or sitting a lot will make the attacks more frequent in the long run.
+In addition to the attack days, when everything is canceled for him because his acute medication doesn't work, he'll also only have school and homework on these days.
+Furthermore, I'm worried that lying down or sitting for so long will eventually make the attacks even more frequent.

 Thank you very much for your effort.